DHTMLX/gantt-docs/data/desktop/layout_config.md

 });
 ~~~

-In the above example we've added a datastore named "resource".
+In the above example a datastore named "resource" is added.

-To load data into custom views, use the api/gantt_parse.md method:
+To load data into custom views from the datastore, use the api/gantt_parse.md method:

 ~~~js
 resourcesStore.parse([// resources